derekl-beep/stackedit-notes/Control Theory.md

 <insert picture>
 ```

-To control an unstable system with feedbacks, e.g. $u=-Kx$, the system behaviours, as well as the eigenvalues, are changed.
+To control an unstable system with feedbacks, e.g. $u=-Kx$, the system behaviours, as well as the eigenvalues, can be changed.

 $$\dot{x}=Ax+Bu=Ax-BKx=(A-BK)x$$